Professional wrestling match types: Barbed Wire Steel Cage match

 A barbed wire steel cage match is a match that uses strands of barbed wire in a steel cage match in some capacity, usually around the top of the cage.
 Simply using barbed wire in an otherwise regular steel cage match does not make the match a barbed wire steel cage match; the barbed wire must be part of the cage's design.
 This type of match is one where escape from the cage is almost impossible, because in addition to the barbed wire preventing escape over the top of the cage, the cage's door is also locked with chains and a padlock, like a Hell in a Cell match.
 One particular example was John "Bradshaw" Layfield vs. Big Show at No Way Out 2005 where in addition to the barbed wire there was also razor wire wrapped around the top of the cage in a circular fashion; and another example was Adam Cole vs Johnny Gargano at NXT TakeOver: Toronto 2019 where in addition to the barbed wire and the chain-locked door, various weapons were made available at the top of the cage; this cage however did not have razor wire.

-Wire Steel Cage match
+Bungee Match

-Other variations are the razor wire steel cage match, a similar concept to that of the barbed wire cage match, however the barbed wire is replaced by larger and thicker razor wire and is wrapped around the top, corners, and walls of the cage, and barbed wire razor wire steel cage match is the same as the barbed wire cage match, however the top, corners, and walls of the cage are covered with barbed wire, then also further covered with razor wire.
-There are also boards in the ring that are covered in razor wire.
+A Bungee Match is a type of match in which two competitors are enclosed in a steel cage with one side open, each are wearing a secure harness attached to a bungee cord and are suspended high into the air to have a wrestling match.
+The winner is the wrestler who throws their opponent out of the cage forcing the opponent to swing from the cord.
+The match was held in Global Wrestling Federation between Chaz Taylor and Steven Dane on August 14, 1992 and ended after Dane was thrown out of the cage.